slepc4py.SLEPc.BV#

 Returns:

-Number of constraints.
+Number of linearly independent constraints.

 Return type: